Moneymoney122/boot-script/README.md

    - it might work on Mac OS, but I don't know

+    - Update: tested on Mac OS Catalina (10.15) and it works

 - Use it at your own risk, I am not responsible for any damage it may cause.

 - I have no idea why I made this script, and I have no idea if it is actually useful or not